Fox's Book of Martyrs

 Albigenses were a people of the reformed religion, who inhabited the country of

 Albi.
-They were condemned on the score of religion in the Council of Lateran,
+They were condemned on the score of religion in

-by order of Pope Alexander III.
-Nevertheless, they increased so prodigiously,
+the Council of Lateran, by order of Pope Alexander III.
+Nevertheless, they

-that many cities were inhabited by persons only of their persuasion, and
+increased so prodigiously, that many cities were inhabited by persons only of their persuasion, and several eminent noblemen embraced their doctrines.
+Among the

 A

-friar, named Peter, having been murdered in the dominions of the earl of
+friar, named Peter, having been murdered in the

-Toulouse, the pope made the murder a pretense to persecute that nobleman and
+dominions of the earl of Toulouse, the pope made the murder a pretense to

-this war, which he termed a Holy War, and bear arms for forty days.
-The same
+paradise to all that would come to this war, which he termed a Holy War, and

-indulgences were likewise held out to all who entered themselves for the purpose as to such as engaged in
+held out to all who entered themselves for the purpose

-crusades to the Holy Land.
-The brave earl defended Toulouse and other places
+Land.
+The brave earl defended Toulouse and other places with the most heroic

-with the most heroic bravery and various success against the pope's legates and
+bravery and various success against the pope's legates and Simon, earl of

-archbishops raised another formidable army, and had the art to persuade the
+another formidable army, and had the art to persuade the earl of Toulouse to

-earl of Toulouse to come to a conference, when he was treacherously seized
+come to a conference, when he was treacherously seized upon, made a prisoner,

-upon, made a prisoner, forced to appear barefooted and bareheaded before his
+forced to appear barefooted and bareheaded before his enemies, and compelled to

-enemies, and compelled to subscribe an abject recantation.
+subscribe an abject recantation.
 This was followed by

 a severe persecution against the Albigenses; and express

-orders that the laity should not be permitted to read the sacred Scriptures.
-In
+orders that the laity should not be permitted to read

-the year 1620 also, the persecution against the
+the sacred Scriptures.
+In the year 1620 also, the

-was the Rev. Adrian Chalinski, who was roasted alive by a slow fire, and whose
+others who suffered was the Rev. Adrian Chalinski, who was

-sufferings and mode of death may depict the horrors which the professors of
+depict the horrors which the professors of Christianity have endured from the

-Christianity have endured from the enemies of the Redeemer.
+enemies of the Redeemer.

 The